dalealleshouse/algorithms/list_data_structures/README.md

 from convention, largely because they regard such departure as a criticism of themselves."

+Binary trees have builtin support for [Binary Search](../binary_search) with a trade off of slightly slower insert and delete operations.
 A major concern with binary trees is *balance*.
 The image above represents a balanced tree because there are approximately the same number of items or either side of the root.
 Consider what would happen if sorted items are inserted as depicted below.
 In this case, insert, delete, and search operations are actually
 ![O(n)](https://latex.codecogs.com/gif.latex?O(n) "O(n)").

 #### Unbalanced Binary Tree